luchiniatwork/graal-clj/README.md

 (graal/eval-parse ctx "js" "(x) => x * 2;") ;;=> [a callable clojure fn]
 ```

+`value->clj` is an expensive and eager recursive function.
+You should
+limit yourself to using it just when you really need it.
+The function
+is limited to a depth of 10 nested members by default (in practice, it
+will throw an exception before triggering a stack overflow
+exception).
+You can bump this limit up to whatever you need by
+re-binding `*max-parsing-depth*`.

 Another useful pattern is to use `partial` if you'll be calling the
 runtime a few times in your code.
 Full example: